bkmo/.zsh-dotfiles/.zsh-dotfiles/README/README.md

 echo
 echo
 echo
-echo Answer yes "y" when asked to change shell to zsh echo echo echo Make sure to change your terminal font to MesloLGS and logout/login
+echo Answer yes/y  when asked to change shell to zsh echo echo echo Make sure to change your terminal font to MesloLGS and logout/login